Daal Maash

 Instructions

-• Heat a pan on high heat.
+- Heat a pan over medium heat.
 Add cumin seeds, onion, and oil (optional).
 Sauté until golden brown, approximately 5 to 7 minutes.
 Sprinkle water as needed to prevent mixture from sticking to pan.

-• Bring the mixture to boil, then reduce heat to low.
-Half cover with lid and allow the daal maash to continue cooking until the remaining water dissolves, which is usually about 25 to 30 minutes.
+- Bring the mixture to boil, then reduce heat to low-medium.
+Half cover with lid and allow the daal maash to continue cooking until the remaining water dissolves, which is usually about 20 to 25 minutes.